-Writing a SEO title (also called page title) is considered difficult because you are writing for 3 main audiences.
+Writing a SEO title (also called page title or Google title) is considered difficult because you are writing for 3 main audiences.

 Visitors coming from search engines.